 Rocamadour is classed as a Unesco world heritage site and receives around 1.5 million visitors per year.
-Hanging onto the cliff, in the deep and abrupt canyon of the Alzou, the spectacular setting is hard to beat.
+Hanging onto the cliff, in the deep and abrupt canyon of the Alzou river, the spectacular setting is hard to beat.

-But visit Rocamadour, if you can, at night when all have departed.
-Find a restaurant with a view of the sunset and sip your aperos, enjoying the magical view of this amazing place.
+Go early in the day, and always avoid the heat and the tourists of mid-day in summer.
+Or visit at night when all have departed.
+Find a terrace with a view of the sunset and sip your aperos, enjoying the magical view of this amazing place.

 There is an excellent walk upstream in the valley of the Alzou, passing a number of ruined watermills, culminating in the hair-raising (in wet weather) moulin du Saut.
 Downstream towards Lacave there is a good walk to the gouffres of Cabouy and Saint Sauveur where the river Ouysse re-emerges and, a little further on, the charming medieval, fortified moulin de Cougnaguet which can be visited between April and mid-October.